What I Learnt From A 10 Day Silent Vipassana Sydney Meditation Retreat

 This is roughly the schedule from what I remember.
 I remember feeling hungry most of the time there.
 The vegetarian food was incredible but not eating after 11am until the next day was torture even though I wasn’t using up much energy at all.
-You see the whole course is funded by donations.
-There isn’t even a price to go there, you can just donate whatever you like and I remember they had volunteers doing the amazing cooking as well.

 1. Going to India changed it all for me, meeting the love of my life helped massively but at the end of the day, only I could change how I was feeling.

 2. Meditation – I absolutely 100% recommend doing a meditation course.
 If you don’t want to commit to the 12 day Vipassana then there are shorter 1/2/3 day courses out there.
 Or you could go to your local meditation centre for a drop in session before/after work.
 Don’t ever think you’ll feel uncomfortable going to any of these courses or drop in centres because you’ll be so surprised with the diverse amount of people there.
 I remember seeing nuns to tradies to hippies to posh people to every type of stereotype out on the courses I’ve done.

 3. I did a 360 on my eating habits.
 I used to drink fanta like there was no tomorrow, buy pre made lasagna’s fit for 10 people, lived off burgers & chips and drank too much alcohol on weekends.
 I now eat a balanced healthy diet and I try to stay off the processed foods and sugar.
 Plus I don’t drink much alcohol anymore which has done my anxiety the world of good!

 I also don’t need as much sleep anymore, before I used to need a good 9 hours + and now I’m fine on 6 hours a night.